Snowflake Line Drawing Art Project

 Step 4: Begin To Trace Outside of Snowflake

-Use one chisel tip marker and trace around the outside edge of the snowflake.
-You are adding coloring to the negative space or background and not in the snowflakes.
+Use one chisel-tip marker and trace around the outside edge of the snowflake.
+You are adding coloring to the negative space or background, not to the snowflakes.

 Step 5: Trace “Windows” Or Inside Shapes